Devo: 2007–2013: Something for Everybody

-2014: Hardcore Devo Tour, Bob Casale's death
+2014–2016: Hardcore Devo Tour and deaths

+Josh Hager became Devo's rhythm guitarist after Bob Casale's death.

 On February 17, 2014, founding member Bob Casale died of heart failure at age 61.
 Shortly afterwards, the group, a quartet for the first time in 38 years, embarked on their Hardcore Devo Tour, a ten-show tour across the US and Canada between June 18 and July 2, 2014.
 The tour focused on material the group had written before the release of their first album, which was largely written when the group were a quartet.
 Partial proceeds for the ten shows went to support Bob Casale's family after his sudden death.
 The show featured the group performing material written during 1974–1977.
 The June 28 Oakland show was filmed and later released as the concert film Hardcore Devo Live!, released on Blu-ray, DVD, and Video on Demand on February 10, 2015, accompanied by CD and double-vinyl audio releases.

-2014–present: Current activities

 Immediately following from the Hardcore tour, Devo continued to tour a 'greatest hits' style show.
 Josh Hager joined the band at this time, playing guitar and keyboards.
 On April 29, 2016, Devo performed at Will Ferrell and Chad Smith's Red Hot Benefit.
 On May 22, Robert Mothersbaugh Sr., father of Mark, Bob, and Jim Mothersbaugh, died.
 Robert had portrayed General Boy in various Devo films.

+2017–present: Current activities

 In 2017, the official Twitter account for the Are We Not Men? documentary film, which had been in production since 2009, stated that "the film was finished years ago" and that "mm [Mark Mothersbaugh] is blocking its release".
 Jeff Winner, who was consulting producer for the Devo documentary, went on to state that he and director Tony Pemberton had "delivered the film that was contracted, and on schedule.
 It's now in the hands of the band to decide when/how it's released/distributed."

 Devo headlined the Burger Boogaloo festival in Oakland, California, on June 30, 2018, with comedian and former Trenchmouth drummer Fred Armisen on drums.
 On October 12, 2020, Devo performed at the Desert Daze festival, with Jeff Friedl on drums.

-In January 2021, Funko released two Devo Funko Pops inspired by the group's "Whip It" and "Satisfaction" music videos.
-One month later, the band starred in Devolution: A Devo Theory, a television documentary based entirely on their theory of devolution, which had been completed in 2020.
-In September, Devo performed a short three-date tour of the USA, including a show at Riot Fest.
-These performances marked the return of Josh Freese on drums, who had not played live with Devo in over five years.

-Shortly afterwards, Gerald Casale announced the release of an official Devo potato-based vodka through the Trust Me Vodka brand.
-The packaging for the drink was themed around Devo imagery and featured original artwork.
-It was signed by the group's co-founders Gerald Casale and Mark Mothersbaugh, as well as Bob Mothersbaugh.